 Musty odors are often caused by mold or mildew growth – which can be spurred on by excess moisture in your home.
 If you notice a musty smell in your home, it’s a good idea to have an inspection done to check for possible water damage.

 Last, condensation on your walls is another potential sign of trouble.
 Condensation can occur when there’s too much humidity in your home, leading to many problems, including water damage and mold growth.
 If you notice water spots on your walls (or anywhere else in your home), it’s essential to take steps to reduce the humidity level and repair any existing water damage.

 Water damage to walls is a serious issue that can lead to long-term problems if not dealt with promptly and correctly.
-If your home has any type of water damage, it is important to take action immediately to prevent further damage and possible health hazards.
+If your home has any water damage, it is important to take action immediately to prevent further damage and possible health hazards.
 Here are a few tips on preventing water damage to walls.

 If you’ve ever had a leaky roof or a broken pipe, then you know the problems that can come along with water seeping into your walls.
 It is a pain to deal with and can lead to costly repairs if not taken care of promptly.
 So, what should you do if water gets in the walls?
 Read on to find out!